-In the present post-pandemic and economic environment, governments will be hardpressed to deliver on climate change commitments on their own.
-There needs to be greater synergy in central and local government policy and regulatory frameworks, supported by research and development (R&D), to fulfill these commitments.
+In the present post-pandemic and economic environment, governments will be hard-pressed to deliver on climate change commitments on their own.
+There needs to be greater synergy in central and local government policy and regulatory frameworks, supported by research and development (R&D), fulfill these to commitments.
 A scenario where trade and investment flows will favor those between and among economies strongly committed to accelerated climate action is highly likely.
 This will then induce the private sector to put in more resources and even to lead parts of the overall response.